 Enable Q&A for live connections in Power BI

-What is On-premises data gateway?
+What is the on-premises data gateway?
 What is a live connection?

 If you'd like to use Q&A with datasets you access through a gateway, you'll need to enable them first.